Local entrepreneurs & organizations matter

 Northwest Metal Works creates original art that is also functional.
 Signs, switch plates, lamps, towel rings, wall art—almost any design you can think of—Marcus can create it in metal.

 Marcus was in the process of writing a business plan and organizing his business when he connected with business librarian Sheree West at the Library District.
-At their first meeting, Sheree introduced Marcus to the online resources that would help him reach his business objectives: LinkedIn Learning for tips on website development and DemographicsNow and Data Axle Reference Solutions for research about potential customers.
+At their first meeting, Sheree introduced Marcus to the online resources that would help him reach his business objectives: LinkedIn Learning for tips on website development and Data Axle Reference Solutions for research about potential customers.
 Marcus also attended an online selling class at the Library and connected with even more local business resources.
 Later he utilized Sheree’s skills as a researcher to find out about trade shows, craft fairs, and other venues for product sales.
 As we toured his shop, Marcus shared with me that running a one-person business can be a challenge and having free access to business resources helps give him an edge.

 Joni-2